Use this guide when you want to implement client-side personalization and analytics in a browser

 In practice, most Web SDK integrations follow this high-level sequence:

-consent(true | false) when the user makes a choice.page() on the first load and again whenever the active route changes.resolveOptimizedEntry().identify() when the user becomes known, and reset() when identity must be discarded.track(),
+integrations, or call consent(true | false) from a consent UI or CMP callback.page() on the first load and again whenever the active route changes.resolveOptimizedEntry().identify() when the user becomes known, and reset() when identity must be discarded.track(),

 trackView(), trackClick(), or trackHover().states so the UI rerenders when profile or optimization state changes.The Web-focused reference implementations in this repository show that pattern in working applications: